TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Results

 \section{Results}

-The project implementation was done in Python, with the PyTorch library~\cite{paszke2019pytorch} for training, in numpy for testing in clear, and the Concrete-numpy library for FHE inference.
+The project implementation was done in Python, with the PyTorch library~\citep{paszke2019pytorch} for training, in Numpy for testing in clear, and the Concrete library v2.10.0\footnote{\href{https://docs.zama.ai/concrete/2.10}{https://docs.zama.ai/concrete/2.10}} for FHE inference.
 Our workstation consists of 4 Nvidia GeForce 3090 GPUs (only for training) with 24576 MiB memory and eight cores Intel(R) Core(TM) i7-8650U CPU clocked at 1.90 GHz, 16 GB RAM.
 For all experiments, the CPU Turbo Boost is deactivated and the processes were limited to using four cores.